-The lowest reported level of psychedelic experience is a sharp increase in visual acuity, which can be described as a new-found ability to comprehend the entire visual field at once, including the peripheral vision.
+Increased visual acuity is defined as an enhancement of the acuteness or clearness of vision.
+This sharp increase in visual acuity can be described as a new-found ability to comprehend the entire visual field at once (including the peripheral vision).
 In comparison, during sober living human vision is only able to perceive the small area that a person’s eye is currently focused on.
-This sharp increase in the level of visual detail, attributed to the external environment, is consistently heightened to the point where the edges of objects become extremely focused, clear and defined.
+This sharp increase in the level of visual detail attributed to the external environment is consistently heightened to the point where the edges of objects become extremely focused, clear, and defined.

 This visual effect does not necessarily change the appearance of the external environment but rather the level of detail in which it is perceived in.
-During even a very low-dose trip it is common for people to suddenly notice patterns and textures that they may have never previously appreciated, or even paid any attention to whatsoever.
-For example, when looking at sceneries, nature and everyday textures, the complexity and beauty of the visual input suddenly becomes overwhelmingly obvious.
+During even a very low-dose trip it is common for people to suddenly notice patterns and textures that they may have never previously appreciated or even acknowledged previously.
+For example, when looking at sceneries, nature, and everyday textures, the complexity and beauty of the visual input suddenly becomes overwhelmingly obvious.

 More examples: Here.

 Enhancement of colour entails the experience of colours starting to stand out more, becoming extremely bright and vivid.
 Reds will seem “redder”, greens will seem “greener” and all colours will be become much more distinct, powerful and intense than they could ever possibly be during everyday, sober living.

 A consistent way to reproduce this visual is to be outside in nature on an appropriate substance.